jcreyf/secrets/README.md

-# secrets
+# Secrets
-App to encrypt/decrypt secrets using the AES-256-CBC cipher
+App to encrypt/decrypt secrets using the `AES-256-CBC` cipher.